Topic

 Read →Technique

-Data cleansing in the warehouse: where it belongs and what it does
+Data cleansing in the warehouse: where it belongs

 Where data cleansing sits in a modern warehouse load: the staging-to-curated boundary, the rule categories that catch real defects, the test-at-the-transform-layer pattern, and the observability that catches the drift the rules miss.